Four Ways to Wash and Disinfect Pillows

 In addition to washing and disinfecting pillows thoroughly, this technique will leave them gleaming.
 As always, the bleaching effect of these ingredients will not fail.
 In that sense, adding borax to the detergent instead of baking soda and vinegar will give you the same results.

-4. Oxygenated water for stains
+4. Hydrogen peroxide water for stains

 Although it sounds strange, oxygenated water can also be useful for washing and disinfecting pillows.
 However, compared to the techniques we mentioned, it has some limitations.